Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

   >**Disclaimer:** It should be noted that the code suggestions offered by GitHub Copilot might not exactly match the screenshots shown within the labguide.
 GitHub Copilot is an AI-powered tool that generates code based on context and patterns, and its suggestions can be influenced by various factors.
 It is also important that you have the knowledge on operating and running React Applications which may be needed as you proceed with this exercise.

   >**Note:** However the ease of executability of this challenge, you can open a new folder within VS Code and import the solution folder from the Windows file explorer with path, `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\`.
 Select the **src** folder.
-This solution project has integrated "About Us" page and unit test cases for the same.
+This solution project has integrated the "About Us" page and unit test cases for the same.

   >**Note:** If you wish to continue to manually edit the raw project, follow the steps from step 6.